artisansdk/cqrs/readme.md

 Often you'll create a command that performs multiple database writes to different tables or multiple records.
 Alternatively you may have a command that executes multiple subcommands and there needs to be a certain level of atomicity relating the command's overall execution.
-If a sucommand or secondary write fails, you'll want to roll back the command.
+If a subcommand or secondary write fails, you'll want to roll back the command.
 This boilerplate logic is annoying to have to write into each command so this package provides a trivial way to do this by implementing the `ArtisanSdk\Contract\Buses\Transactional` interface on any